strategicdata/pmhc-mds-spec/doc/user-documentation/data-entry.rst

 Adding a Client's Outcome Collection Occasions data
 ---------------------------------------------------

-You can add a client's Outcome Collection Occasions through :ref:`view-collection-occasion` available on the Data Entry tab, by following these steps:
+You can add a Client's Outcome Collection Occasions through :ref:`view-collection-occasion` available on the Data Entry tab, by following these steps:

 1. Once :ref:`view-collection-occasion`